nacho-senda/vaireo/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the scraper: `python scraper.py`

+If you plan to export the results to Google Sheets, create a Google Cloud service account with access to the destination spreadsheet, download its JSON credentials, and share the sheet with the service account email address.

 ## Usage

 The scraper exposes a command line interface for configuring which startup